-Ethnic history materials at the Historical Society include:
+Ethnic history materials at HSP include:

-- hundreds of ethnic newspapers and other serials in hardcopy or on microfilm
+- hundreds of ethnic newspapers and other serials in hardcopy or on microfilm;

-- records and publications of ethnically based fraternal organizations, service agencies, cultural projects, media organs, and religious congregations
+- records and publications of ethnically based fraternal organizations, service agencies, cultural projects, media organs, and religious congregations;

-- immigrant families’ letters, diaries, photographs, and scrapbooks
+- immigrant families’ letters, diaries, photographs, and scrapbooks;

-- ethnically based businesses’ financial records, correspondence, and advertising
+- ethnically based businesses’ financial records, correspondence, and advertising;

-- literature, art, and music of many different ethnic and immigrant communities
+- literature, art, and music of many different ethnic and immigrant communities;

-- advocacy groups’ legal, civic, and organizational records
+- advocacy groups’ legal, civic, and organizational records;

-- published materials such as biographies, travel accounts, phrasebooks, political pamphlets, government reports, and family histories
+- published materials such as biographies, travel accounts, phrasebooks, political pamphlets, government reports, and family histories;

-- research files from scholars studying specific communities
+- research files from scholars studying specific communities;

-- analyses of U.S. society and culture focusing on ethnicity, migration, racism and race relations, cultural transformation, and transnational identities
+- analyses of U.S. society and culture focusing on ethnicity, migration, racism and race relations, cultural transformation, and transnational identities;

-- photographs, prints, and drawings documenting many ethnic groups
+- photographs, prints, and drawings documenting many ethnic groups;

 - published and unpublished materials regarding ethnic persecution and resistance.